Skip to contents

 1. Each record in the PoN VCF file needs to contain the PANEL_OF_NORMALS flag in the INFO field

-The tab-separated values file with copy number aberrations MUST contain the following four columns:
+A tab-separated values file with allele-specific copy number aberrations MUST contain the following four columns:

 • Chromosome